 Almost everyone facing the prospect of hiring a family law attorney is concerned with the total cost.
 Attorneys have a reputation for being expensive, and in some cases, that reputation is well deserved.
-In the majority of cases, family law attorneys bill their clients by the hour, leaving clients with no certainty as to the total cost in attorney fees.
+In most cases, family law attorneys bill their clients by the hour, leaving clients with no certainty as to the total cost of attorney fees.
 Accordingly, an individual thinking about hiring a family law attorney may wonder whether they can hire an attorney for a flat fee.

 Limited Scope Representation

 Clients can usually hire a family law attorney for a flat fee when they sign a limited scope representation agreement.
-In contrast to the traditional scenario where the family law attorney agrees to represent the client in all aspects of their case, in limited scope representation the family law attorney only agrees to represent the client at a particular court appearance or to perform specific tasks such as preparing legal documents.
+In contrast to the traditional scenario where the family law attorney agrees to represent the client in all aspects of their case, in limited scope representation, the family law attorney only agrees to represent the client at a particular court appearance or perform specific tasks like completing judicial council forms.

 Flat fees can work in limited scope representation because the attorney can estimate how many hours a particular task or court appearance will take.
 In contrast, when a client hires an attorney to represent them in their divorce with no limitation, the attorney doesn’t know how many hours it will take to satisfy the client’s legal objectives.